krishnan-r/sparkmonitor/docs/index.md

 #### Integration with CERN IT Infrastructure
 - The extension has been successfully integrated with a beta version of SWAN, a cloud version of JupyterHub that runs at CERN, based on docker containers.
-- The integration is made possible through customizations to the docker container image spawned by jupyterhub
+- The integration is made possible through customizations to the docker container image spawned by JupyterHub
 - The extension is loaded to Jupyter whenever the user attaches a Spark Cluster to the notebook environment.
-- The custom docker spawner image can be found [here](https://hub.docker.com/r/krishnanr/sparkmonitorhub/)
+- The custom docker spawner image files can be found [here](https://github.com/krishnan-r/sparkmonitorhub)